andytsmd14-code/single-cell-omics-reproduction/README.md

 ## A note on the chi-square tables (Tables 3–6)

-The per-cancer-type and per-disease chi-square test results in Tables 3–6 are computed independently by this reproduction, following the statistical method described in the paper's Methods section (chi-squared tests, with Benjamini-Hochberg FDR correction where applicable). **The paper's main text does not report per-cancer-type or per-disease χ²/p-values individually** — it only gives aggregate statements (e.g., HCA ancestry: p < 2e-16 overall) and a handful of specific descriptive percentages (which *are* compared directly against the paper's text in Tables 2b, 4b, and 6b — see `13_compare_with_paper.py`).
-As such, Tables 3–6 cannot be validated number-for-number against the paper; they represent this project's own statistical reanalysis of the reproduced data, using the paper's stated methodology as a guide, not a reproduction of numbers the paper itself published.
+The per-cancer-type and per-disease chi-square results in Tables 3–6 are computed independently by this reproduction, following the method described in the paper's Methods (chi-squared test vs. a reference distribution).
+The paper's main text does not report these values itself — only aggregate statements (e.g., p < 2e-16) and a handful of specific percentages (which *are* checked against the paper's text in Tables 2b/4b/6b via `13_compare_with_paper.py`).
+So Tables 3–6 cannot be validated number-for- number against the paper; they're this project's own reanalysis.

+**They should also be read with caution.** Part 2b shows that for HTAN vs.
+SEER specifically, the "expected" values feeding these tests depend on an equal-population assumption that doesn't hold in practice — and when corrected, 5 of 11 cancer types' significance verdicts flip.
+So while Tables 3–6 are computed correctly given their inputs, the inputs themselves carry real uncertainty; treat the per-cancer significance calls as suggestive, not definitive, especially for smaller-sample cancer types.

 ## Known reproduction limitations